jamf/ol/api/Resources_for_Jamf_API_developers.md

 **Shell Scripts**

-The vast majority of Apple device admins come to the field as non-programmers.
-But inevetably, some of us notice that some frequent tasks is getting repitious and we start dipping our toes into scripting.
+Most Apple device admins come to the field as non-programmers.
+But eventually, some of us notice that some frequent task is getting repitious and we start dipping our toes into scripting.
 Given macOS's Unix underpinnings, these first attempts are usually written as shell scripts.

 The free self-paced learning modules from Jamf's Customer Education team mentioned above are a great place to start your adventure.
 There are hundreds of example shell scripts easily discoverable via Google and the members of the #scripting channel on Mac Admins Slack are unceasingly helpful.
 So start small and build as you go, learning all the way.

 An API Helper bash script is available [here](https://github.com/jamf/ol/blob/master/api/jamfpro/jamfProApiHelper/jamfProApiHelper.sh).
 It's aimed at self-tought scripters who might be looking for more best practices and new approaches for some common shell scripting challenges.
 The API Helper script demonstrates the following concepts: